neektza/nikicajokic.me/_posts/2014-05-10-json_aeson_and_template_haskell_for_fun_and_profit.md

 At times, handling JSON in Haskell might seem difficult, but you will definitely change your mind once you get the hang of it.

-There are a few libraries that parse and encode JSON in Haskell, but one specifically gained a lot of popularity recently, and for good reason.
+There are a few libraries that parse and encode JSON in Haskell, but one specifically gained a lot of popularity recently, and for a good reason.
 The library in question is Bryan O'Sullivan's [^1] Aeson.

-[Aeson](http://hackage.haskell.org/package/aeson) performs better than it's older relative [JSON](http://hackage.haskell.org/package/json), all while simplifying implementation of encoding/decoding functions by using Template Haskell.
+[Aeson](http://hackage.haskell.org/package/aeson) performs better than it's older relative [JSON](http://hackage.haskell.org/package/json), all while simplifying the implementation of encoding/decoding functions by using Template Haskell.

 Since all this imposing knowledge came out of an effort to build a *Meetup* API client library [^2] in Haskell, we'll be dealing with *Meetup* entitities in the following examples.
-Consequently, we have an ```Event``` type, that we get by querying the */2/events*  API endpoint (example [response](https://gist.github.com/neektza/d50ee5f749f985d65412#file-event-json)), and a ```RSVP``` type, which we get from the */2/rsvps* API endpoint (example [response](https://gist.github.com/neektza/d50ee5f749f985d65412#file-rsvp-json)).
+Consequently, we have an ```Event``` type, that we get by querying the */2/events*  API endpoint (example [response](https://gist.github.com/neektza/d50ee5f749f985d65412#file-event-json)), and an ```RSVP``` type, which we get from the */2/rsvps* API endpoint (example [response](https://gist.github.com/neektza/d50ee5f749f985d65412#file-rsvp-json)).

 # Hard labour